 During 2008, the Institute entered into an arrangement with its bank to borrow \$35.25 million at the prevailing 90-day BBSW plus 0.85 per cent line fee.
-This bank loan is secured by a fixed and floating charge over all of the Institute's assets.
+This bank loan was secured by a fixed and floating charge over all of the Institute's assets.
 The loan translated from a construction facility to a term facility in May 2011 and is for a period of 10 years.
-Refer to Note 14 for details of the swap associated with this loan.
-Principal is repaid over the course of the term facility according to an agreed schedule as set out in the Loan Agreement.
-Management monitor the loan facility to ensure that all loan covenants and reporting requirements are met.
+Refer to Note 15 for details of the swap associated with this loan.
+Principal was repaid over the course of the term facility according to an agreed schedule as set out in the Loan Agreement.
 As at 19 February 2020, the outstanding loan was repaid from the proceeds of the sale of buildings.